AshwiniVapilkar/Amazon-Clone/README.md

 ## Amazon-Clone
--A simple clone of the Amazon website built using HTML, CSS, JavaScript, and jQuery.
+- A simple clone of the Amazon website built using HTML, CSS, JavaScript, and jQuery.

 ### Features
 - Mimics the layout and design of the Amazon website.